Home > Increasing Learning Opportunities > Kumon Museum of Children’s Ukiyo-e

 Features of the “Kumon Museum of Children’s Ukiyo-e”

-Scholars of historiography, educational history, children’s culture, literature and ukiyo-e conducted research into children’s ukiyo-e to study the daily life of the common people during the Edo period (1603–1868).
+Scholars of historiography, educational history, children’s culture, literature and ukiyo-e conducted research into children’s ukiyo-e to study the daily life of the common people during the Edo period (1603–1868) and Meiji period (1868-1712).

 Children’s Education in the Edo Period

 During the Edo period, the literacy level of the average citizen in Japan was considered one of the highest in the world.
 The reason for this high level of education, according to one theory, was the existence of “Terakoya.”
-Terakoya schools were places where children around seven years of age and older learned the fundamentals of reading and writing, general ethical principles, and the basic knowledge required for their respective professions.
+Terakoya schools were places where children learned the fundamentals of reading and writing, general ethical principles, and the basic knowledge required for their respective professions.
 Ukiyo-e prints of Terakoya schools illustrate children of all ages studying in the same room with an instructor providing individualized instruction using textbooks appropriate for each of the student’s current stage of progress.